Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

       Greg joined Buckley & Sitzman in 2021.
 He previously worked for a national accounting firm.
 Greg, a Lincoln native, graduated with a B.S. in Business Administration and also holds a Masters Degree in Professional Accountancy.
+He is a member of of the American Institute for Certified Public Accountants (AICPA) and the Nebraska Society of Certified Public Accountants (NESCPA).

       Greg works with individuals and business owners in areas of tax planning and preparation, accounting and assurance, and consulting services.
 He has experience in a variety of industries including real estate, banking, and non-profit organizations.

       Greg is married with a daughter and loves to spend time with family and friends.
 He is an avid runner and loves to travel.